 What to expect when you visit Lacock

-We're delighted to have reopened the abbey grounds, cloister and Fox Talbot Museum at Lacock, with social distancing measures in place.
+The abbey grounds at Lacock are now open for local visits only, in line with government guidance and with social distancing measures in place.
 Here's what to expect, and how to book your visit.

 To keep everyone safe, we have social distancing measures in place which mean your visit may be slightly different than what you're used to:

 - Please book your tickets to visit in advance.
 Members can book for free, while non-members will need to pay when booking.
-Where space is available on weekdays, pre-booking may not always be necessary, however if you do not book we cannot guarantee admission.
+You will be turned away if you arrive without a booking.

 - You don't need to book a space in the car park.

-- There is a sign-posted, one-way route around the abbey grounds and cloister.
+- There is a sign-posted, one-way route around the abbey grounds.
 Please follow the signs.

 - Toilets, including accessible toilets, are open by the Stables cafe (in the village) and in the abbey courtyard.
 We will be cleaning these throughout the day and may need to close them temporarily.

 - The abbey rooms, cloister, Fox Talbot Museum, Stables cafe, High Street shop, greenhouse and Courtyard tea-room remain closed.

 - The safety of our staff, volunteers, visitors and local communities remains our priority.
 We urge people to follow government guidance and stay local.

 You can take a photo of the one-way route map at visitor reception, or download a copy below.

 Limited parking is available for pre-booked ticket holders only in the Hither Way car park.
 Do not park on Lacock's village streets.